gameblabla/killminds/README.md

 Then, it is simply a matter of using ndk-build and packing things up with ant.

 For Sailfish OS, you have everything you need up but you need to have the official SailfishOS SDK.
+There are some bugs for the ARM binary however...
+Run sb2 -t SailfishOS-armv7hl make -f Makefile.sail before using the commands from "Compilation_sailfish.txt".
-In the MerSDK vm, use the commands from "Compilation_sailfish.txt" and you should get a RPM file in a newly-created folder RPMS.
+You should get a RPM file in a newly-created folder RPMS.